 The Pinjore Heritage train has been restored to take the passengers to the tourist spots and heritage sites situated in the garden.
 The train route passes from all these spots giving the passengers an overview of the sights.

 Pinjore city consists of an array of traditional shops and complexes ranging from clothing to gifts item to artifacts.
 One may explore the market of Pinjore city for souvenirs and home decor items made from wood and other natural elements.
-Apart from that one may also buy traditional Haryanvi dresses and ornaments such as dhoti kurta, kurta lehenga, juttis and kathla a traditional neckpiece that the local women wear.
+Apart from that one may also buy traditional Haryanvi dresses and ornaments such as dhoti kurta, kurta lehenga, Juttis, and Kathla a traditional neckpiece that the local women wear.

 During the visit to the Pinjore garden, one may also taste the local Haryanvi food.
-Some popular dishes that one must try are kachri ki Sabzi, Bhura Roti Ghee, Besan Masala Roti, Mithe Chawal, Bajara Khichdi, and kachri Ki chutney.
+Some popular dishes that one must try are Kachri ki Sabzi, Bhura Roti Ghee, Besan Masala Roti, Mithe Chawal, Bajara Khichdi, and kachri Ki chutney.

 Pinjore Garden is a popular tourist destination that is visited not just by domestic tourists but also by foreigners.
-You too can arrive here to witness this massive and mesmerising garden via different modes of transportation such as roadways, railways or airways.
+You too can arrive here to witness this massive and mesmerizing garden via different modes of transportation such as roadways, railways, or airways.
 From Delhi, Mumbai, Kolkata, and Bengaluru the distance to Pinjore Garden is approx. 250, 1,600, 1,700, and 2,400 km respectively.
 Listed below are some best travel options that you may consider if planning a visit to Pinjore Garden.

-By Road.
 If road travel is on your mind then one may book a seat in the inter-state tourist bus to Pinjore city or to Chandigarh.
 One may also take a personal car or bike to cover the distance.
 Mentioned below is the estimate of distance in kilometers and the best route to take in order to reach Pinjore Garden.

-By Rail.
 Kalka Railway Station is the nearest station to reach Pinjore Garden.
 From the station, one has to cover a distance of approx. 7km via locally available transportation such as a taxi, or a bus to reach the garden.
 The station is well connected to other metropolitan cities of India and receives regular and frequent trains from Delhi, Mumbai, Kolkata, and Bengaluru.
 You can travel via the following direct trains if planning to reach Kalka by train journey.

-By Air.
 Chandigarh Airport is the nearest airport to the Pinjore Garden.
 One may conveniently travel from a taxi or a bus to the garden which is approx. 35km away from the airport.
 The Chandigarh International airport receives regular direct and connecting flights from the metro cities of India.
 You can choose to fly with AirAsia, or GoAir airlines via their direct flights to Chandigarh Airport from Delhi.
 If you are arriving from Kolkata, Mumbai, or Bengaluru, then you are required to travel via connecting flights.